spdfg/elektron/README.md

 ```commandline
 ./elektron -master <host:port> -workload <workload json> -powercap <powercap policy name>
 ```

+If the power capping policy is _Extrema_ or _Progressive Extrema_, then the following options must also be specified.
+* `-hiThreshold` - If the average historical power consumption of the cluster exceeds this value, then one or more nodes would be power capped.
+* `-loThreshold` - If the average historical power consumption of the cluster is lesser than this value, then one or more nodes would be uncapped.

 ### Plug-in Scheduling Policy
 Use the `-schedPolicy` option with the name of the scheduling policy to be deployed.<br>The default scheduling policy is First Fit.